 The injured person provoked the dog.
-Some acts — for example, hitting or teasing a dog — can almost always get the dog and its owner off the hook.
+Certain acts — for example, hitting or teasing a dog — can almost always get the dog and its owner off the hook.
 However, innocent and unintentional provocation of a dog (for example, accidentally stepping on a dog’s tail) can also count as provocation that may let the dog owner off the hook.
 The motivation of the injured person is irrelevant to whether the dog was provoked.

 The injured person knowingly took the risk of being injured by the dog.
 If you warn a visitor that your dog, which is in the back yard, might bite a stranger, or if you post a warning sign, you have a good argument that anyone who gets injured took on the risk of injury, knowingly.

 In addition, people who make a living working with dogs — groomers, pet sitters, veterinarians, or kennel operators, for example — are generally presumed to voluntarily take the risk of a dog bite.
-However, in some states with dog-bite statutes, the owner is still liable even if the injured party knowingly took the risk.
+However, in many states with dog-bite statutes, the owner is still liable even if the injured party knowingly took the risk.